micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 Suggestion:

 Give up all these macros and use the POSIX approach, i.e. use attributes.
-When defults are enough, allow simple creations, with minimum arguments.
+When defaults are enough, allow simple creations, with minimum arguments.

 ```